mollie/commercetools/docs/Issue_Template.md

 _Please explain what you've done so far to try and fix the problem._

 **Please provide more information about how this can be reproduced.
-Please include jsfiddle links/code snippets/any extra information that's necessary**
+Please include jsfiddle links, code snippets or any other necessary information**

 _Include extra info here._